Lightyear (film): Animation and design

 The animators wanted the film to look "cinematic" and "chunky" in order to evoke the feeling of the science fiction films MacLane grew up with.
 In order to achieve this, they asked a former Industrial Light & Magic employee to build a spaceship model for them, from which the animators drew inspiration; this technique was inspired by designers for early science fiction films using models as inspiration for their sets and props.
 MacLane said the animation took several "visual lessons" from early science fiction and space opera films such as those of the Star Wars franchise, though without intentionally imitating such films.
-Perception helped with the opening and end credits of the film.
-To design the vehicles of the film, MacLane used Lego pieces to build various ships such as the Armadillo and pitch them to the designers and artists to match the chunky feel within the film.
-Originally, like Lego films, the world sets within the film via design and concept art.
-However, for the film, this is the first Pixar film to use Lego as part of their pipeline than what Lego does.
-MacLane already made a Lego design for WALL-E for the Lego Ideas set.
+The visual effects studio Perception helped with the opening and end credits of the film.
+To design the vehicles of the film, MacLane used Lego pieces to build various ships and pitch them to the designers and artists.
 Zurg was redesigned for the film, influenced by anime robots, to look more grounded and menacing than his previous appearances which MacLane believed were too comical.

 Korean animators Chun Sung-uk and Lee Chae-yeon worked on the animation process in their homes during the COVID-19 pandemic.
 They said that it is "overwhelming to see the full scale of what computer animation can do on the big screen".
 The animation team went to NASA to research about spaceships, space suits and overall set pieces as they wanted "everything to look like a live-action film rather than an animation".
-According to Lee, a 3D animator, who also worked on Toy Story 2 and 3, said "The director wanted to make a film that felt true so he asked for a much more toned-down version of Buzz's personality.
+According to Lee, a 3D animator, who also worked on Toy Story 2 (1999) and 3 (2010), said "The director wanted to make a film that felt true so he asked for a much more toned-down version of Buzz's personality.
 Being part of the team required an enormous amount of responsibility, but it was really exciting for me professionally".

 For the IMAX release, Lightyear is the first ever animated feature film to have its aspect ratio opened up from 2.39:1 to 1.43:1 for select sequences of the film.
 Jane Yen, who served as the film's visual effects supervisor, spoke to /Film stating that the team had developed virtual IMAX cameras to shoot the sequences in 1.43:1 and then would be cropped to standard-definition.
-The team had brought two sets of lenses, two cameras, and a larger sensor equivalent to 65 millimeters, which was earlier initiated by Pixar in WALL-E (2008).
+The film includes 30 minutes of IMAX animation.
+The team shot this footage using two different virtual cameras, a regular camera with a 35mm equivalent sensor and a 65mm equivalent sensor, which was earlier initiated by Pixar in WALL-E (2008).